 3. Worldle — The Geography Wordle

 Each day, a country silhouette.
 Six attempts.
 After each guess, you see the direction and distance to the real country.
 Simple, fast, went viral.
-Perfect for a daily routine habit.
+Perfect for a daily routine habit, but limited to a single country per day with no multiplayer angle.

 4. Globle — Geographic Hot and Cold